sensor-climate-control/scc-web/README.md

 Run `npm install`

-Run `npm start` and `npm run dev` in separate terminal windows to run both the ReactJS frontend and NodeJS backend in development mode (reload on code change).
+Run `npm run react` and `npm run dev` in separate terminal windows to run both the ReactJS frontend and NodeJS backend in development mode (reload on code change).

 ### `npm run serve`